MojoAuth/mojoauth-docs/content/dev-integrations/mailazy/index.md

 This section covers the required configurations that you need to perform in the MojoAuth Dashboard under Marketplace for configuring Mailazy integration.

-1. Log in to your MojoAuth Dashboard account, select your app and navigate to Marketplace.
+1. Log in to your MojoAuth Dashboard account, select your project and navigate to Marketplace.
    The following screen will appear:

 <div style="text-align:center">